khalid-hussain/HisnulMuslim/STYLE_GUIDE.md

 To Complete.

 # Reference
+1. All references must be from books of *hadith*.
+This is assumed and the original book probably used this but the translated books we went through sometimes added references to an audio lecture (yes, that is weird).
+At all times, try to follow what the original author of Hisnul Muslim used.

+1. Reference should be to a hadith number and not to a page.
+This is because most works have various publishers and the page number inconsisties render the ease of checking references invalid.
+Due to the nature of works of this nature (i.e. manuscripts to print), sometimes the print (or some editions) would have a slightly different organization or numbering.
+In this case, try to stick the original.
+Example: Section 80 of this app is not numbered in the original Hisnul Muslim book.

 1. At this point in time, only the reference should be provided and nothing else.
 There should be no attempts at providing authentication information (*takreej*).
 This is because different scholars have different methodogies for authentication and this then results in an app which has an amalgam of different authentication rulings for different dua.
 This information may be added later if a consistent method is found.

 2. All references must point to the Arabic versions of the books.
 This has a couple of benefits.